StephenDRoberts/scheduler_python/README.md

 This project was made using the [Poetry](https://python-poetry.org/docs/basic-usage/) dependency management tool.
 As such, the poetry environment comes built with the dependencies required to run.

+Follow the instructions on [poetry's website](https://python-poetry.org/docs/) to download the tool.
+At the time of writing this requires Python 3.7+.

 From the root directory, run the following command to start the scheduler task.

 ```